 My research interests cover topics in both industrial organization and international trade, with an emphasis on measurement of productivity, research and development (R&D), innovation, and the interaction between firm heterogeneity and firm activities.
 I emphasize firm heterogeneity in productivity, technology usage, and demand shocks when analyzing firm activities such as participation in importing/exporting, R&D, entry/exit decisions, and investment decisions.

-- "Static and Dynamic Gains from Importing Intermediate Inputs: Theory and Evidence", 2012.
-Extended Abstract Click for Online Appendix
+--- Previously circulated as "Static and Dynamic Gains from Importing Intermediate Inputs: Theory and Evidence", first version 2011.

 - "Unraveling Effects of Demand Shocks on Production Function Estimation and Firm Behavior", with Pradeep Kumar, 2012.
 Abstract

-- "Biased Technology and Contribution of Technological Change to Economic Growth: Firm-Level Evidence from China", (Email for full paper.
-1st draft in 2011.
-New version coming soon).
+- "Biased Technology and Contribution of Technological Change to Economic Growth: Firm-Level Evidence from China".
 Abstract

 Work in Progress: